jmw1040/website/content/writing/not_a_recession_yet.md

 draft: False
 ---

-It's true that unemployment is skyrocketing, and the painful anecdotes behind the terrifying numbers are somber reminders of how an economy operating at half-capacity has disproportionately crippling repercussions for our most vulnerable populations.
-However, the debate around COVID-19 public health and financial policies has stagnated in the face of a false dichotomy - succincly characterized by the trending phrase - "GDP or Grandma".
+It's true that unemployment is skyrocketing.
+The painful anecdotes behind the terrifying numbers are somber reminders of how an economy operating at half-capacity disproportionately burdens our most vulnerable populations.
+However, the debate around COVID-19 public health and financial policies has stagnated in the face of a false dichotomy - succinctly characterized by the trending phrase - "GDP or Grandma".

 Many have voiced their opposition to this facetious "debate" (links below to some I've come across).
 But I take issue with something even more seemingly innocuous: I disagree with the barrage of NYT headlines and amateur thinkpieces that posit about the current economic landscape in the context of previous economic recessions.